Healthcare AI Compliance in India: ABHA, SAHI, BODH, and FHIR

 The goal is not to make a marketing claim about healthcare compliance.
 The goal is to make the controls inspectable: ABHA detection, SAHI rules, BODH status, FHIR conversion, and audit rows that prove the workflow was governed.

-How to operationalize this
+How to operationalize this in an Indian AI workflow

 Treat this topic as a production workflow, not a policy note.
 Identify the user action that starts the AI call, the personal or regulated data that can enter the prompt, the model provider that receives it, and the owner responsible for changing the route when something goes wrong.
-That simple inventory is often where weak AI governance becomes visible.
+For an Indian product, the data inventory should explicitly cover Aadhaar-like identifiers, PAN, UPI IDs, account numbers, ABHA IDs, mobile numbers, addresses, and mixed-language free text because those are the values that often slip through generic Western scanners.

 Once the workflow is named, put the control at the boundary.
 For CrewCheck, that means routing the model call through the gateway so detection, redaction, rule evaluation, provider choice, and audit logging happen consistently.
-The important detail is that the control should run on every request, including retries, fallback providers, demos, and internal admin tools.
+The important detail is that the control should run on every request, including retries, fallback providers, demos, internal admin tools, and queue workers that call models outside the main web path.

 What evidence a buyer should ask for

 A serious buyer should ask for evidence that connects the claim to live behavior.
 For a privacy claim, that means redaction logs, blocked examples, sanitized payloads, and data-retention behavior.
 For a safety claim, that means red-team cases, circuit-breaker decisions, and output scanning results.
-For a compliance claim, that means the notice, purpose, rule, and provider route can be reconstructed from the audit trail.
+For a compliance claim, that means the notice, purpose, rule, and provider route can be reconstructed from the audit trail without waiting for an engineer to open production logs.

-The practical standard is whether the team can answer a specific question without manual archaeology: what happened to this request, which rule fired, what data was removed, which provider saw the final payload, and who can approve or reverse the decision?
+The practical standard is whether the team can answer a specific question without manual archaeology: what happened to this request, which rule fired, what data was removed, which provider saw the final payload, who approved the exception, and how long will the record be retained?
 If that answer requires five tools and a memory of how the system was meant to work, the evidence layer is not ready yet.

 A safe next step